 The care and maintenance of mahogany decks – a staple of South Shore homes

-Water-resistance is important for Mahogany Decks
+Water resistance is imperative for Mahogany Decks in New England.

-Consider Trex or another Composite material for your deck’s floorboards, to prevent the need to stain your deck.
+Consider Trex or another Composite material for your deck’s floorboards to prevent the need to stain your deck.

 Most customers choose the translucent formula, but you can also choose the semi-transparent stain if you’d like more pigment.
 If you go to Curry Ace Hardware in Hanover or Quincy, they will have samples from which to choose the correct stain formula and color.

 If you’re restoring your deck yourself, test the stain color in a small area first.
 Different mahogany will absorb the stain and pigment differently, and you want to ensure you’re getting the color you like.

 We like Simple Green Deck and Fence Cleaner to remove the green growth that plagues shaded areas of decks.

 Can you pressure wash a Mahogany Deck?

 Yes, but be sure you use the pressure washer on the lowest setting that cleans the deck.
 Add Simple Green to your pressure washer for even better results.